Food Republic

 Food Republic (大食代 (Dàshídài)) is a food court chain run by the BreadTalk Group based in Singapore.
-CEO of Food Republic is Mr. Jenson Ong.

 The concept combines local hawker fare with mini restaurants (some of which have exclusive seating) in an open dining concept.
 Some stalls are also run from standalone pushcarts.
 Food Republic's elaborate decor and furniture are designed to invoke a nostalgic kampong atmosphere.

+History

+In October 2005, BreadTalk launched its first food court, Food Republic, at Wisma Atria.

 Locations

 There are currently fourteen branches in Singapore, which are open at Wisma Atria, 313@Somerset, VivoCity, Suntec City, NEX, Parkway Parade, City Square, BreadTalk IHQ, Causeway Point, Westgate, Shaw House, Manulife and Capitol Piazza.
 In addition, the group operates a food court by the name of Food Opera at ION Orchard together with Tea Loft with high prices that have attracted much attention by the media and the general public.

 The Wisma Atria branch seats 900 people while the VivoCity one is slightly bigger and also has a Toast Box outlet attached.